|Date of Birth||18 February 1919, Lattimer Mines, Pennsylvania, USA|

-He exemplified evil incarnate on film -- portraying some of the most intense and gripping villains witnessed in 50s westerns and melodrama -- and Jack Palance went on to win Oscar "Best Supporting Actor" nominations for two of them.
-It would take a grizzled, eccentric comic performance 40 years later, however, in order to grab the coveted statuette.
+He exemplified evil incarnate on film -- portraying some of the most intensely despised villains witnessed in 50s westerns and melodrama -- and Jack Palance went on to win "Best Supporting Actor" nominations for two of them early in his career.
+It would take a grizzled, eccentric comic performance 40 years later, however, for him to finally grab the coveted statuette.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org

 |Elaine Rochelle Rogers||(6 May 1987 - 10 November 2006) (his death)|

 |Virginia Baker||(21 April 1949 - 5 June 1968) (divorced) (3 children)|